mainmatter/playbook/workflow/engineering/README.md

-When a pull request is ready for review, its author should actively ask for another team member to review - ideally via the tools used in the particular project if those support it or via Slack etc. if not.
+When a pull request is ready for review, its author should actively ask for another team member to review - ideally via the tools used in the particular project if those support it or over online chat etc. if not.
 Everyone asked for review should reply in a timely manner - even if it's to ask for someone else to be chosen if they do not have the time to do a proper review.

 Once the reviewer approved the changes and CI passes, the pull request can be merged by any team member including the pull request's author.
 If the original